 During a panel on tax equity, Mit Buchanan, managing director at J.P.
 Morgan & Co., confirmed that the threat of panel price increases has meant that no agreements are currently being signed for 2018.

-Jonathan Silver, managing partner at Tax Equity Advisors, said the trade case is also impacting the due diligence process.
-Due diligence for a renewable-energy project involves reviewing all project deal documents with a fine-toothed comb.
+Jonathan Silver, managing partner at Tax Advisors, said the trade case is also impacting the due diligence process.
+Due diligence for a renewable energy project involves reviewing all project deal documents with a fine-toothed comb.
 This process is intended to identify and mitigate potential risks.

 Silver said we are now seeing power-purchase agreements (PPAs) that include clauses addressing panel procurement.

 Ultimately, “the [project] sponsor is carrying that risk,” said Britta von Oesen, a director at CohnReznick.
 She also said there is discussion of PPAs’ performance with and without tariffs.

 As a hedge against changes in panel pricing, some developers are hoping to buy up as many panels as they can now.

 In addition to the Suniva case, there is uncertainty around the future of tax policy.
 Secretary of the Treasury Steven Mnuchin has been calling for a $2 trillion USD tax cut.